The 15 most important points in the Startup Termsheet

 We would recommend using phantom shares: the virtual shares do not have any effect on shareholder law, but only contain a contractual debt obligation of the partners vis-à-vis the holder in the event of an exit, which is proportionate to the respective participation in the exit proceeds in relation to all holders of a virtual share.
 The payment of the proceeds by the shareholder is attributable to the respective virtual share from an exit in accordance with the more detailed specification of the virtual participation program.

 - Normal shares for employees (ESOP): not ideal since one should not have "employees" with voting rights, as interests might be misaligned.

 - If ESOP (i.e. Actual Shares), then the "employees" should not have voting rights or should be syndicated with founders or other shareholders.

-- "Softest" Solution: Phantom Shares
+- "Softest" but fairest solution: Phantom Shares